Higher Education Civic Engagement Awards

 2016 Call for Nominations

-The Washington Center invites nominations for its 2016 Higher Education Civic Engagement Award.
-The award recognizes institutions that are achieving breadth and depth of civic engagement through mutually transformational community partnerships that define and address issues of public concern at any level from the local to the global.
+The Washington Center's Higher Education Civic Engagement Awards recognize institutions achieving breadth and depth of civic engagement through mutually transformational community partnerships that define and address issues of public concern at any level from the local to the global.
 We are no longer accepting 2016 nominations, but we encourage colleges and universities interested in the 2017 awards to check this site in March or April 2017 for updates.
 To receive notification when the nomination process is opened next year, please sign up for information.

 In reviewing nominations, The Washington Center and the selection committee consider the extent to which institutions are building strategic community partnerships that demonstrate the following: